 For example, if you want a multi-column arrangement for the blog and archive pages, you can set that under the grid layout options.
 You can optionally enable masonry style as well.
-OceanWP too allows grid layouts in the free version, but with most other themes, you have to go premium to get it.
+OceanWP too allows grid layouts in the free version.
+But with most of the other themes, you have to go premium to get it.

 2. Lightweight Base Theme